Mambix/FreeCAD-yaml-workbench/README.md

 to tune the designs by trial and error.
 My other python tool called [co2tools](https://github.com/Mambix/co2tools) allowed me to create STL files from my DXF drawings.

 # Idea
 Now I had to visualise the parts somehow to see if they fit together.
-I already used FreeCAD a lot as I use it to design 3D parts that I print on my 3D printer.
-So it was a no brainer to use it.
+I already use FreeCAD a lot as I use it to design 3D parts that I print on my 3D printer.
+So it was a no brainer to include it in my workflow.
 But how to easily load the files into FreeCAD?
-My first python scripts, before I refactored them and published them on gitHub, were a simple macros that imported files for me, moved them if needed and applied color to them.
-But I wanted to go YAML way as I already used that aproach for my [co2tools](https://github.com/Mambix/co2tools) python library.
+My first python scripts, before I refactored them and published them on gitHub, were simple FreeCAD macros that imported files for me, moved them if needed and applied color to them.
+But I wanted to go the YAML way as I already used it as my approach for the [co2tools](https://github.com/Mambix/co2tools) python library (my other project as mentioned above).

 # Solution
 FreeCAD uses python internally as scripting language.
 Briliant!
 So all I needed to write is a workspace plugin that will load parts from YAML file.
 **Which is exactly what I did!** This python code adds **new import filter to FreeCAD**, giving the user an option to load and manipulate objects from YAML file.
  That way the process can be fairly well automated, making it easier to design and check 3D parts before manufacturing.
 Hopefully lowering costs in the process.

+This python code adds a new import filter to FreeCAD, giving the user an option to load and manipulate objects from YAML files.
+That way the process can be fairly well automated, making it easier to design and check 3D parts before manufacturing.
+Hopefully lowering costs in the process.

 # Installation
-In essence you need to find your Mod folder or create one if it does not exist.
-And clone this repository.
+In essence you need to:
+* Find your `Mod/` sub-folder or create one if it does not exist
+* Clone this repository
-You will get a new folder called yaml-workspace in Mod folder.
+* You will see a new folder called yaml-workspace in Mod folder.
 FreeCAD has good very tutorial on this topic [here](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches).
 It explains in detail how to do it based on what platform you're working on.

 # Usage
 As simple as opening new file (Ctrl+O on Windows) in FreeCAD and selecting your YAML file.
-If there are no errors python script will import your objects into new document.
+If there are no errors, the python script will import your objects into a new document.

 # YAML Structure
 Example code: